nodejs/node/doc/api/fs.markdown

 Watch for changes on `filename`.
 The callback `listener` will be called each time the file is accessed.

-The second argument is optional.
-The `options` if provided should be an object containing two members a boolean, `persistent`, and `interval`. `persistent` indicates whether the process should continue to run as long as files are being watched. `interval` indicates how often the target should be polled, in milliseconds.
+The `options` argument may be omitted.
+If provided, it should be an object.
+The `options` object may contain a boolean named `persistent` that indicates whether the process should continue to run as long as files are being watched.
+The `options` object may specify an `interval` property indicating how often the target should be polled in milliseconds.
 The default is `{ persistent: true, interval: 5007 }`.

 The `listener` gets two arguments the current stat object and the previous stat object: